 Women who engage in regular exercise can reduce their risk of breast cancer by 10–20%.
 These exercises are simple and not time-consuming, so women need not worry about compromising their daily activities.
 Follow the tips below to prevent breast cancer:

-• Engage in moderate physical activities such as walking, slow dancing, cycling, and so on for around 150 minutes per day.
+- Engage in moderate physical activities such as walking, slow dancing, cycling, and so on for around 150 minutes daily.

-• Aim for 30 minutes of exercise per day; experts suggest that 60 minutes of physical activity daily can effectively reduce the risk of breast cancer.
+- Aim for 30 minutes of exercise daily; experts suggest that 60 minutes of physical activity daily can effectively reduce the risk of breast cancer.

-• Yoga for breast cancer recovery is a low-impact exercise for women.
-Poses such as the cat-cow, seated side bend, fish pose, and diaphragmatic pranayama have proven to be effective in reducing the risk of breast cancer.
+- Yoga for breast cancer recovery is a low-impact exercise for women.
+Poses such as the cat-cow, seated side bend, fish pose, and diaphragmatic pranayama have proven effective in reducing the risk of breast cancer.